TargetProcess/taucharts-docs/datasource/README.md

 });
 ```

-Also you can use nested objects to specify *ordered* dimensions.
-The principle is the same: codify order by one property and use another property as visual marker for better readability.
+You can use nested objects to specify *ordered* dimensions:

 ```javascript
 {